LeR with Custom Functions and Parameters

 3.4.1.
 Custom Velocity Dispersion

-Unlike other lens parameter, custom velocity dispersion needs to be a density function.
+Unlike other lens parameter, custom velocity dispersion needs to be a density function (galaxy number density as a function of velocity dispersion).

 [12]: